SupCodeTech/DeepPulmoTB/README.md

 python Cavern_Detection_Train_CT_Nii_to_PNG.py ${Cavern_Detection_Train_CT} ${Cavern_Detection_Train_CT_PNG}
 ```

-`Cavern_Detection_Train_CT`: This path is the path to store the Caverns Detection Train CT file.
+`Cavern_Detection_Train_CT`: This path is the path to store the Caverns Detection Train CT files.

-`Cavern_Detection_Train_CT_PNG `: This path is the path to decompress the Caverns Detection Train CT file into a PNG file.
+`Cavern_Detection_Train_CT_PNG `: This path is the path to decompress the Caverns Detection Train CT files into PNG files.

 This command can decompress all the `nii.gz` format files under the directory `DeepPulmoTB/Original_Image_Dataset/Part_1/Cavern_Detection_Train_CT` into `PNG` format to the directory: `DeepPulmoTB/Original_Image_Dataset/Part_1/Cavern_Detection_Train_CT_PNG`.

 ```shell
 python Cavern_Report_Train_CT_Nii_to_PNG.py ${Cavern_Report_Train_CT} ${Cavern_Report_Train_CT_PNG}
 ```
-`Cavern_Report_Train_CT`: This path is the path to store the Caverns Report Train CT file.
+`Cavern_Report_Train_CT`: This path is the path to store the Caverns Report Train CT files.
-`Cavern_Report_Train_CT_PNG`: This path is the path to decompress the Caverns Report Train CT file into a PNG file.
+`Cavern_Report_Train_CT_PNG`: This path is the path to decompress the Caverns Report Train CT files into PNG files.

 This command can decompress all the `nii.gz` format files under the directory `DeepPulmoTB/Original_Image_Dataset/Part_1/Cavern_Report_Train_CT` into `PNG` format to the directory: `DeepPulmoTB/Original_Image_Dataset/Part_1/Cavern_Report_Train_CT_PNG`.